eclipse-langium/langium-website/hugo/content/docs/recipes/validation/dependency-loops.md

 ### Loop detection

 Now we will add the validation.
 Here we will use the graph library ‚graphology‘.
-Please install these two packages (`graphology` contains the data structure, `graphology-components` contains the strongly-connected component search, `graphology-dag` contains the topological sort):
+Please install these three packages (`graphology` contains the data structure, `graphology-components` contains the strongly-connected component search, `graphology-dag` contains the topological sort):

 ```bash
 npm install graphology graphology-components graphology-dag